rollerworks/search/UPGRADE-2.0.md

  * Support for PHPUnit < 9.5 was dropped.

+### Elasticsearch

+ * Support for Elastica 6 was dropped.

+ * Support for Elasticsearch 6 was dropped.

+   _See the upgrade instructions of Elasticsearch itself for more information._

 ### Doctrine ORM

  * Support for passing a `Doctrine\ORM\Query` object in the generators was removed,